-Believe it or not, there are organizations out there that don’t have a learning management system (LMS).
-It makes life more difficult for many without one, but surprisingly large organizations with 10,000+ employees can get away without one.
+Believe it or not, some organizations don’t have a learning management system (LMS).
+This makes life more difficult for many, but surprisingly, large organizations with 10,000+ employees can get away without one.

 How do we know there are organizations without an LMS?

 Because we’ve worked with them.
-Yes, even organizations that have more than 10,000 employees sometimes don’t have an LMS.
-We worked with an unnamed organization that had well over 10,000 employees without an LMS.
+Even organizations with over 10,000 employees sometimes don’t have an LMS.
+We worked with an unnamed organization with more than 10,000 workers without an LMS.
 They even figured out how to do required compliance training every year and track it.
-It’s not efficient, isn’t the best solution for compliance training (but what is?), nor should it be done.
+It’s inefficient, isn’t the best solution for compliance training (but what is?), nor should it be done.
 But it can be done!

 A learning management system (LMS) has never been needed less (see below).

-This article isn’t going to cover the specific details of tracking compliance training without an LMS, but it will give you some ideas about how you can forgo an LMS if you’re set on it.
+This article doesn’t cover the specific details of tracking compliance training without an LMS, but it will give you some ideas about how to forgo an LMS if you’re set on it.
 No matter what type of training you want to make available to employees, there’s a way to do it without an official LMS.

-It’s possible to make available self-paced eLearning courses (what this post focuses on), performance support, training videos, and more to employees without an LMS.
+Making self-paced eLearning courses (what this post focuses on), performance support, training videos, and more available to employees without an LMS is possible.
 Depending on your organization and the requirements for training, an LMS has never been less required!

 Okay, maybe that’s an overstatement.
 Most organizations do need, should have, will benefit from, and will continue to need an LMS long into the future.
-But, there are many alternatives to the old LMS.
-Some applications have in-app help built right in which allows employees to get the help they need with no course or anything.
+However, there are many alternatives to the old LMS.
+Some applications have built-in contextual help, allowing employees to get the help they need without a course or anything.

-And then there are tools like 7taps which has a very simplistic LMS built in for microlearning.
+Then, there are tools like 7taps, which have a very simplistic LMS built in for microlearning.

-And videos, those things can go anywhere.
-While it’s best to have a video hosting platform, even with that you can still embed a video on any page on the internet, no LMS needed!
+Videos can go anywhere.
+While it’s best to have a video hosting platform, even with that, you can still embed a video on any page on the internet—no LMS needed!

-Okay okay, here are some options of where you can put training content without an LMS.
+Okay, okay, here are some options for where you can put training content without an LMS.

-It’s a good idea to keep reading, though, because while you can put training content almost anywhere, there are some major drawbacks to doing it anywhere outside an LMS.
+It’s a good idea to keep reading because while you can put training content almost anywhere, there are some significant drawbacks to doing it outside an LMS.

 For a little context about the options we’re providing, our focus is on self-paced courses.
-That’s because those are usually the training type that is put into an LMS.
-It’s not typically necessary or common to place performance support or any other type of training into an LMS.
+That’s because those are usually the training type put into an LMS.
+It’s not typically necessary or expected to place performance support or any other kind of training into an LMS.

 Even instructor-led training isn’t put into an LMS.
-Signups and tracking might be handled by the LMS, but the actual session isn’t hosted through the LMS.
+The LMS might handle signups and tracking, but the actual session isn’t hosted through the LMS.

 And for live training, good luck getting that into the LMS!